 And that’s just one example among thousands of others.
 Influencer marketing is also a popular social media marketing strategy.
 Brands pay influencers to promote products on their social media accounts, either via reviews, look books, or sponsoring YouTube videos, etc. This offers exposure to untapped audiences and markets.
 Companies pay top-tier influencers to create sponsored ads, whereas they might only offer a trade exchange to micro-influencers.

-Americans spend 23 hours online a week, so businesses that don’t invest in a digital marketing strategy are missing out on the enormous potential for revenue growth.
-Digital marketing has become paramount to eCommerce successes due to the unrivaled engagement it brings.
+Americans spend 23 hours online a week, so businesses that don’t invest in a digital marketing strategy development services are missing out on the enormous potential for revenue growth.
+Digital marketing has become paramount to eCommerce successes due to the unrivaled engagement it brings which answers the question of why choose digital marketing agency.
 Companies can converse with prospective and existing customers, resolve issues and interact with a wide audience, over and above selling.